衞生署日間醫療中心牌照

 4. The time required for recovery

-5. The body’s reaction to immunotherapy
+5. The patient's body's response to immunotherapy

 • Inflammation caused by the immune system of the internal organs